kwaldenphd/ArcGIS-Online-tutorial/README.md

 2-Click the blue <strong>Sign In</strong> button in the middle of the page.

-3-Log in by creating a free account or using your institutional logins.
+3-Log in using the username and password created when you accepted the email invitation.

 <p align="center"><img class=" size-full wp-image-54 aligncenter" src="https://github.com/kwaldenphd/ArcGIS-Online-tutorial/blob/master/screenshots/Capture_1.png?raw=true" alt="Capture_1" /></p>